mallikarjunsh23/Superstore-Orders-analysis/README.md

 - What are the top 10 highest revenue-generating products?
 - What are the top 5 highest selling products in each region?
-- Find the month over month growth comparision(2022 vs 2023)?
+- Find the month over month growth comparison(2022 vs 2023)?
 - Find the highest sales month for each category?
 - find the sub-category with highest profit growth in 2023 vs 2022?

 ### Process

 - Verify data for missing values adjusted column names and data types.
-- Created the calculation column for furthur analysis and find answer for objectives.
+- Created the calculation column for further analysis and find answer for objectives.
 - Explore the data to MySQL and find the answer for the objects.
 - Create dashboard for result in PowerBi.